Carrier Infinity® Series Greenspeed® 98 – 59MN7 Review

 Model Comparison by Tier: 59MN7 versus Infinity 96 – 59TN6

-The Infinity 96 – 59TN6 is another premium-tier furnace from Carrier, but it’s not as sophisticated as the Infinity Greenspeed 98 – 59MN7.
-The Infinity 96 only has a two-stage burner, meaning it has two speeds instead of multiple ones that can be adjusted incrementally, which is what the Infinity 98’s modulating burner does.
+The Infinity 96 – 59TN6 is another premium-tier furnace from Carrier, but it’s not quite as sophisticated as the Infinity 98 – 59MN7 and only has a two-stage burner.
+That means it has two speeds instead of multiple ones that can be adjusted incrementally.

-The Infinity 96 is also less efficient, coming in with an AFUE of 96.7 percent, which is only marginally better than most of Carrier’s entry-level and mid-range furnaces.
+The Infinity 96 is also a bit less efficient, coming in with an AFUE of 96.7 percent, though the difference in energy savings between these two models won’t be huge.

-Finally, the Infinity 96 doesn’t have Greenspeed Intelligence capabilities, though it is compatible with the rest of the technologies that the Infinity 98 is.
+Finally, the Infinity 96 doesn’t have Greenspeed Intelligence capabilities, though it is compatible with the rest of Carrier’s technologies.